Sunday Times Ordered ‘Remove Wakefield MMR “Data Fixing” Story’

 Oh, and I have never lost a defamation case in my life.
 If you believe otherwise, perhaps you could point to a final court order saying so.

-[ED: The reason you did not "lose" the case we referred to was because you settled it and there was an order for you to pay costs.
+[ED: The reason you did not “lose” the case we referred to was because you settled it and there was an order for you to pay costs.
 More misleading statements from Peter Bowditch.
+Watch out for the weasel words.
+There are a lot.

-I see The PCC won't let you have a copy of their order.
-Tough luck mate, cobber [as you are from "down under"].
+I see The PCC won’t let you have a copy of their order.
+Tough luck cobber [as you are from “down under”].

 Oh and the direct implication of what you are saying is that anyone who says The PCC has made just such a ruling is a liar?
 My my.
 That looks like another legal action you are going to have to throw the towel in on and settle so you don’t “lose”.]